Hungarian Lobster Tail Helmets

 The Lobster Helmets abroad

 By the middle of the 17th century, the Hungarians were not using this helmet so frequently, it was the time when the Austrians took it over.
-By the early 18th century, they had shortened the Lobster Tail a little and painted it black, but still called it “zischagge”.
+By the early 18th century, they had shortened the Lobster Tail a little and painted it black, but still called it “zischagge” as we had mentioned it.

 The Polish-style helmets began their development at the end of the 16th century when Báthori István became the king of Poland and Lithuania.
 Two forms were very common in the early years of the 17th century: in the first type, the helmet’s top was entirely flexibly put together from 13 metal strips while the other had a metal fin on its top.